 OAR 660-008 describes the requirements of a Housing Production Strategy (HPS) in sections 660-008-0050 through 660-008-0070.
-This section briefly describes these requirements and review by staff with the Department of Land Conservation and Development (DLCD).
+This section briefly describes these requirements and the review by staff with the Department of Land Conservation and Development (DLCD).

 The HPS is required to include the following information.
-It is noted what chapter this information is included in, in this report:

-- Contextualized Housing Need and Engagement (Chapter 2 and Appendix C in this report) should provide information about the socio-economic and demographic trends of households in Milwaukie, the policies the City has adopted to meet housing needs, and a summary of engagement the City has had with stakeholders about housing needs (especially with stakeholders in underrepresented groups). - Strategies to Meet Future Housing Need (Chapter 3 in this report) identifies specific actions, measures, and policies needed to address housing needs identified in Milwaukie's HCA report.
+- Contextualized Housing Need and Engagement (Chapter 2 and Appendix C in this report) should provide information about the socioeconomic and demographic trends of households in Milwaukie, the policies the City has adopted to meet housing needs, and a summary of engagement the City has had with stakeholders about housing needs (especially with stakeholders in underrepresented groups). - Strategies to Meet Future Housing Need (Chapter 3 in this report) identifies specific actions, measures, and policies needed to address housing needs identified in Milwaukie's HCA report.
 Appendix D provides additional information on each strategy. - Achieving Fair and Equitable Housing Outcomes (Appendix E in this report) evaluates the entire list of strategies to achieve equitable outcomes.
 The valuation considers factors such as location of housing, Affirmatively Furthering Fair Housing, facilitating housing choice, identifying housing options for residents experiencing homelessness, supporting development of affordable housing, and increasing housing stability.